LoadedNachos/uds-docs/src/content/docs/tutorials/deploy-with-uds-core.md

 #### Next Steps

 In this section, a Zarf Package was created that consists of the sample application, `podinfo`.
-The resulting `podinfo` Zarf Package was added UDS Bundle, where additional Zarf Packages, such as a K3d cluster, Zarf Internal components, and UDS Core were included.
+The resulting `podinfo` Zarf Package was added to a UDS Bundle where additional Zarf Packages such as a K3d cluster, Zarf Internal components, and UDS Core were included.
 With the stack now deployed, visit the next page to discover how you can integrate the application with the monitoring, logging, security and other services provided by UDS Core.